RobertBarnhoorn/coffeebot/README.md

 ## About
 [Screeps](https://screeps.com/) is an MMO sandbox game for programmers.

-You write an AI which controls a colony of creatures 24/7.
-Some of the primary challenges in the game, which must all be handled by your AI, are resource acquisition and distribution, trade and war, exploration and expansion.
+You write an AI which controls a colony 24/7.
+The game deals with resource acquisition and distribution, trade and war, exploration and expansion.
 There is also a significant emphasis on optimisation, because your CPU and memory usage are restricted.

 This is my personal bot which I run on the public server.
 It is written in a functional style using CoffeeScript and Lodash.
 You can track its performance here: https://screeps.com/a/#!/profile/MrFluffy

 ## Features
 #### Well-distributed multi-rooming
-Coffeebot efficiently performs all of its functions in a well-distributed manner across all rooms in its domain: resource mining and distribution, repairing, upgrading, defending, reserving, etc.
+CoffeeBot efficiently performs all of its functions in a well-distributed manner across all rooms in its domain: resource mining and distribution, repairing, upgrading, defending, reserving, etc.

 #### Flag-based high-level directives
-You can pass high-level directives to Coffeebot by placing flags in rooms, where the colour of the flag corresponds to what action should be done in this room.
-Coffeebot will continue this action while the flag exists. e.g.: `orange` for `attack`, `yellow` for `patrol`, `blue` for `reserve`.
+You can pass high-level directives to CoffeeBot by placing flags in rooms, where the colour of the flag corresponds to what action should be done in this room.
+CoffeeBot will continue this action while the flag exists. e.g.: `orange` for `attack`, `yellow` for `patrol`, `blue` for `reserve`.

 #### Abstracted pathfinding
-Coffeebot's pathfinding system abstracts over the discrete rooms in the game so that it can find *actually optimal* paths over long distances, across multiple rooms, as if the map was continuous.
-No worrying about units getting lost, stuck, or taking bad routes because the default logic is suboptimal.
+CoffeeBot's pathfinding system abstracts over the discrete rooms in the game so that it can find *actually optimal* paths over long distances, across multiple rooms, as if the map was continuous.
+Units won't get lost, stuck, or take weird routes because the default logic is suboptimal.

 #### Expensive result caching
-Coffeebot caches expensive results like paths, cost matrices, and targets in order to reduce CPU utilisation.
+CoffeeBot caches expensive results like paths, cost matrices, and targets in order to reduce CPU utilisation.

 #### Military logic
-Coffeebot has 3 different types of military units:
+CoffeeBot has 3 different types of military units:
 1. **Soldiers:** Beefy melee units which go straight for the enemy, soaking up and dealing lots of damage
 2. **Medics:** Healer units which assist other units in combat by restoring their health
 3. **Snipers:** Ranged units which dodge around enemies, dealing moderate damage while trying to avoid taking any themselves

 #### Defensive logic
-Coffeebot spawns military units to defend itself when threats appear, and has them patrol when there are no threats.
+CoffeeBot spawns military units to defend itself when threats appear, and has them patrol when there are no threats.
 Units will patrol routes between all the `patrol` flags.
 CoffeeBot can also activate safe-mode when needed.

 #### Smart spawning